-Referring to FIG. 2, data is encoded and transmitted on cable 32 using a self-clocking technique known as FM-0 (bi-phase space), such that each bit cell, typically tion at its end, thereby providing necessary timing information to the receiver.
-As illustrated, zeros are encoded by adding an additional zero-crossing transition at midcell, such that two zero crossings are detected for each 4.34 microsecond cell.
+Referring to FIG. 2, data is encoded and transmitted on cable 32 using a self-clocking technique known as FM-0 (bi-phase space), such that each bit cell, typically 40 4.34 microseconds in duration, contains a state transition at its end, thereby providing necessary timing information to the receiver.
+As illustrated, zeros are encoded by adding an additional zero-crossing transition at midcell, such that two zero crossings are detected for each 45 4.34 microsecond cell.
 Similarly, a logical one is provided in a particular cell by a zero-crossing transition only at its end.
-Accordingly, through the use of FM-0 encoding, clocking information is carried by the data signal itself, and permits the present invention to operate in a synchronous mode.
+Accordingly, through the use of FM-0 encoding, clocking information is carried by the data signal itself, and permits the present invention to oper-50 ate in a synchronous mode.

 Referring now to FIG. 3, the present invention utilizes a basic unit of data transmission known as a "frame" 36.
-Frame 36 includes a preamble consisting of
+Frame 36 includes a preamble consisting of two or more synchronization ("flag") bytes 38 and 40.

-6 time, of the signal T_xD onto cable 32, thus ensuring at least one zero crossing in the synchronization pulse 56.
-In addition, the detection of synchronization (flag) bits (i.e., 38 and 40) clears the "hunt" bit in the Z8530 device, and permits each agent coupled to cable 32 to more efficiently detect whether or not cable 32 is currently in use prior to the transmission of a frame, as well as providing the necessary synchronization bits to allow the receiving agent to clock itself to the incoming data frame.
-It will be appreciated that although the present invention currently uses a Z8530 SCC device for detecting missing clock cycles and synchronization bytes, that other circuitry may equally be used for the same function.
-Each agent coupled to cable 32 is identified by a two or more synchronization ("flag" bytes 38 and 40.
 In the presently preferred embodiment, each synchronization byte comprises the bits 01111110.
-As is known, synchronization bytes 38 and 40 permit receiving data processing unit coupled to cable 32 to synchronize their 5 receiving circuits, and to receive necessary clock information (through the use of FM-0 encoding).
+As is known, synchronization bytes 38 and 40 permit receiving data processing units coupled to cable 32 to synchronize their receiving circuits, and to receive necessary clock information (through the use of FM-0 encoding).
 Following synchronization bytes 38 and 40 is an eight-bit destination address 41 which specifies the address of the data processing agent for which the frame is intended.
-A 10 source address 42 comprises an eight-bit address of the data processing agent transmitting the frame of information.
+A source address 42 comprises an eight-bit address of the data processing agent transmitting the frame of information.
 A "type" field 45 is provided to specify the type of frame which is transmitted through the use of various codes.
-For example, type field 45 may designate an 15 acknowledge (ACK) frame, an enquiry (ENQ) frame, as well as an RTS and CTS frame, which will be described more fully below.
-The type field is followed by a multi-byte data field (possibly of zero length) which may contain raw data, messages, and the like to be 20 transmitted between the agents coupled to cable 32.
+For example, type field 45 may designate an acknowledge (ACK) frame, an enquiry (ENQ) frame, as well as an RTS and CTS frame, which will be described more fully below.
+The type field is followed by a multi-byte data field (possibly of zero length) which may contain raw data, messages, and the like to 5 be transmitted between the agents coupled to cable 32.
 Following the data field 48 is a 16-bit frame check sequence which is computed as a function of the contents of the source address, destination address, type and data fields.
-In the present embodiment, the frame check 25 sequence (FCS) is defined using the standard CRC-CCITT polynomial.
-The frame check sequence 50 is followed by an eight-bit synchronization ("flag") trailer 52 (consisting of the logical bits 01111110), and an abort sequence 53 which consists of eleven or more ones in a 30 row.
+In the present embodiment, the frame check 10 sequence (FCS) is defined using the standard CRC-CCITT polynomial.
+The frame check sequence 50 is followed by an eight-bit synchronization ("flag") trailer 52 (consisting of the logical bits 01111110), and an abort sequence 53 which consists of eleven or more ones in a 15 tions which an agent utilizes in order to determine and row.
 Abort sequence 53 is used to delineate the end of the frame 36 to agents coupled to cable 32.
-Frame 36, as will be described, is transmitted along line 32 in a serial synchronous fashion using a handshake sequence of control frames, which are in turn followed by the data 35 frame 36 illustrated in FIG. 3.
+Frame 36, as will be described, is transmitted along line 32 in a serial synchronous fashion using a handshake sequence of 20 control frames which are in turn followed by the data frame 36 illustrated in FIG. 3.